mdb/mdb.github.io/content/blog/2021-04-25-terraform-workspace-naming.md

 ### 3. Code DRY-ness

 Additionally, Terraform workspaces arguably reduce the need to repeat Terraform configuration for each environment.
-Instead, a single Terraform configuration can be applied against multiple workspaces; it's not necessary to repeat the configuration across multiple, per-environment directories and/or module instantiations.
-It's also no longer necessary to declare and use a `var.environment` variable; `terraform.workspace` can be used intead.
+Instead, a single Terraform configuration can be applied against multiple workspaces.
+Through the use of workspaces, it's not necessary to maintain per-environment directories and/or multiple, repetitive, per-environment module instantiations.
+The use of workspaces also reduces the need to use a `var.environment` variable; `terraform.workspace` can be used intead.

 ## Workspace naming